D4rk-5ky/Syncerate/README.md

 `BrokenPipeRetryWaitSeconds` is the number of whole seconds to wait before each retry.
 It defaults to `10` when omitted, and `0` retries immediately.

-When enabled, Syncerate watches Syncoid output case-insensitively for the text `Broken pipe` and applies this policy independently to every dataset pair:
+When enabled, Syncerate watches Syncoid output case-insensitively for the text `Broken pipe` and applies this policy independently to every dataset pair.
+The exception is a Broken Pipe emitted while Syncoid is actively resetting a stale interrupted receive; that expected recovery symptom is logged and ignored until Syncoid starts the replacement send.
+For ordinary Broken Pipe events:

 1. Broken Pipe stops only the current Syncoid attempt.
 2. If that dataset still has retries available, Syncerate waits for `BrokenPipeRetryWaitSeconds` and retries the same dataset with the same command.